ben-ryder/localful/docs/local/encryption/specification.md

 ### Encrypted Data Format
 All encrypted data is stored as a string in the format `<spec>:<metadata>:<ciphertext>`:
 - `<spec>` is just the Localful encryption spec version used (`v1`).
-- `<metadata>` is base64 encoded and includes the IV value used in encryption and possibly the salt value if appropriate.
+- `<metadata>` is a base64 encoded JSON string and includes the IV value used during encryption and the salt value if required.
-- `<ciphertext>` is a base64 encoded version of the encrypted data.
+- `<ciphertext>` is a base64 encoded string of the encrypted data.

 ### Javascript Libraries
 - Argon2id is implemented using [argon2-browser](https://www.npmjs.com/package/argon2-browser).